LinkForty/core/CONTRIBUTING.md

 # Contributing to @linkforty/core

-Thank you for your interest in contributing to Link Forty Core!
+Thank you for your interest in contributing to LinkForty Core!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct